Data Processing Agreement

 Effective Date: As stated above in the Agreement

-This Data Processing Agreement and the Annexes (in the following collectively referred to as “DPA”) reflects agreement with respect to the Processing of Personal Data between Toloka (the “Processor”) and Customer (the “Controller”), in connection with the Services Toloka provides under the Toloka Terms of Use.
+This Data Processing Agreement, including its Annexes (collectively referred to as the “DPA”), governs the Processing of personal Data between Toloka (the “Processor”) and Customer (the “Controller”), in connection with the Services provided by Toloka under the Toloka Terms of Use.

-This DPA is supplemental to, and forms an integral part of, the Toloka Terms of Use (the “Agreement”) concluded by the parties.
+This DPA is supplemental to and forms an integral part of the Toloka Terms of Use (the “Agreement”) entered into by the parties.

-Parties may update the terms of this DPA if required by law, changed circumstances, jurisprudence or other developments.
-Parties will inform of these changes via email and/or other ways.
-Parties agree as follows:
+The parties may update the terms of this DPA as required by law, due to changing circumstances, jurisprudence, or other developments.
+The parties will inform of such changes via email and/or other appropriate means.

-When Processing Personal Data in accordance with Customer’s instructions, the parties acknowledge and agree that Customer is acting as the Controller and Toloka is the Processor under the Agreement.
+When Processing Personal Data in accordance with the Customer’s instructions, the parties acknowledge and agree that the Customer acts as the Controller and Toloka as the Processor under the Agreement.

 2.1.
 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
-“Control”, for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.
+For the purposes of this definition, “control” means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

 2.2.
 “CCPA” means the California Consumer Privacy Act of 2018, Cal.
 Civ.
 Code §§ 1798.100 et. seq., as may be amended from time to time, including the California Privacy Rights Act.